SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: More Details of Data Generation

 \subsection{Instruction-guided Editing Data}

-\paragraph{Attribute Addition Sequence:} We construct \(\mathbf{10{,}000}\) distinct attribute addition sequences using \emph{Stable Diffusion XL (SDXL)} models.
-Each sequence begins with an initial sketch state and is expanded through two successive attribute-adding chains, yielding approximately \(\mathbf{140{,}000}\) images in total.
-At each step of the sequence, the sketch generated in the preceding step is fed into a \emph{lineart-conditioned ControlNet~\cite{Zhang_2023_ICCV}} as structural guidance, thereby preserving the underlying line structure while allowing semantic content to evolve according to the specified attributes. \paragraph{Filtering Process:} We apply the \emph{HumanArt}~\cite{ju2023human} model in conjunction with CLIP-based~\cite{Clip} similarity scoring to evaluate structural changes between source--target pairs.
+\paragraph{Attribute Addition Sequence:} We generate $\mathbf{10{,}000}$ distinct base sketches using anime-style \emph{Stable Diffusion XL (SDXL)} models.
+Each base sketch is then extended into multiple distinct atomic addition sequences.
+Each sequence begins with the initial sketch state and is expanded through multiple successive attribute-adding chains.
+At each step of the sequence, the sketch generated in the preceding step is fed into a \emph{lineart-conditioned ControlNet~\cite{Zhang_2023_ICCV}} as structural guidance, thereby preserving the underlying line structure while allowing semantic content to evolve according to the specified attributes.

+\paragraph{Filtering Process:} We apply the \emph{HumanArt}~\cite{ju2023human} model in conjunction with CLIP-based~\cite{Clip} similarity scoring to evaluate structural changes between source--target pairs.
 Pairs exhibiting significant composition, pose, or structural changes are discarded.
-Furthermore, we employ \emph{Qwen2-VL}~\cite{Qwen2VL} to verify whether the target image correctly reflects the attribute(s) specified in the editing instruction.
-Only pairs that pass both the structural-consistency check and the attribute-correctness verification are retained, resulting in a curated subset of roughly \(\mathbf{100{,}000}\) images. \paragraph{Style Diversification:} To expand stylistic coverage, we trained an attribute-removal model based on FLUX.1-Kontext~\cite{FLUX} using our synthetic line art sequences and applied it to approximately 4,000 diverse real-world sketches.
+Furthermore, we utilize the WD14 Tagger~\cite{wd14tagger} to confirm the precise presence or absence of target attributes, and employ Qwen-VL to validate the overall alignment with the editing instruction.
+Only pairs that pass both the structural-consistency check and the attribute-correctness verification are retained, resulting in a curated subset of roughly $\mathbf{100{,}000}$ images.

+\paragraph{Style Diversification:} To expand stylistic coverage, we trained an attribute-removal model based on FLUX.1-Kontext~\cite{FLUX} using our synthetic line art sequences and applied it to approximately 4,000 diverse real-world sketches.
 Crucially, the remover generalizes effectively to these unseen styles by leveraging the backbone's in-context generation design, where texture synthesis is driven by surrounding pixel cues rather than solely on fine-tuned weights.
 This stands in contrast to the \emph{addition} task, which requires hallucinating new content and is prone to overfitting to the synthetic line art domain of the source data.
 Thus, these generated multi-style pairs act as essential \textbf{style regularizers}, preventing domain overfitting and enabling SketchAssist to support diverse artistic renditions.